mozilla/TUID/docs/Tutorial.md

-# Using TUID is Code Coverage
+# Using TUIDs for Code Coverage

 TUID is an acronym for Temporally Unique Identifiers.